by Nicole Berardoni M.D., Paul Lynch M.D., and Tory McJunkin M.D.

 Chiropractic is a healthcare profession that focuses on disorders of the neuromusculoskeletal system; modern chiropractors use the best scientific, non-drug related treatments to treat muscles and joints.
 Chiropractic care is used most commonly to treat low back pain, neck pain, pain in the joints of the shoulders, knees and hips, and headaches.

-Careful history taking, orthopedic and neurological testing are standards of practice in chiropractic offices.
-This helps to determine if chiropractic care is appropriate and to rule out more serious diagnoses like cancer or fractures. based upon the exam, possible additional imaging may be ordered such as x-rays or MRI.
+Careful history-taking and orthopedic and neurological testing are standards of practice in chiropractic offices.
+This helps to determine if chiropractic care is appropriate and to rule out more serious diagnoses like cancer or fractures.
+Based upon the exam, possible additional imaging may be ordered such as X-rays or MRI.
 If there are unusual neurological findings with advanced loss of strength or reflexes, the chiropractor will refer the patient to a spine surgeon or pain management specialist prior to initiating chiropractic care.

 Chiropractic care can provide immediate and long-term relief, with fewer known side effects than both pharmaceutical and invasive options for pain care.

 - 2004;329;1377 BMJ United Kingdom back pain exercise and manipulation (UK BEAM) randomised trial: effectiveness of physical treatments for back pain in primary care.

 - 1995;311:349-351 BMJ Randomised comparison of chiropractic and hospital outpatient management for low back pain: results from extended follow up